-Strattera side effects may occur at the beginning of treatment or after prolonged use.
-Most of these Strattera effects are mild and decrease with time.
+Atomoxetine is a medication used in the treatment of attention deficit hyperactivity disorder (ADHD).
+Side effects of Strattera use may occur at the beginning of treatment or after prolonged use.
+Most of these effects are mild and decrease with time.
 However, some patients report experiencing symptoms that are more serious and last longer.
-It is, therefore, advised to seek medical assistance from a doctor to help manage the side effects of atomoxetine.
+All patients need to know Atomoxetine warnings and adverse reactions, and it is advised to seek medical assistance from a doctor to help manage Strattera side effects.

 Strattera Side Effects (Adults)